five-over-four/color_steganographer/README.md

                             Type directly to encode a message into the image file.
     -b BITS_PER_PIXEL, --bitlevel BITS_PER_PIXEL
                             Store n bits per pixel.
 Higher = less discreet, as the colours are represented in fewer bits.
     -s N, --skipping N    Skip all but every Nth pixel in the encoding process.
+0 to populate the image evenly.
     -d, --decode          Read a message from the image file.
     -m, --manual          Decode with optional manual --bitlevel and --skipping flags (default to 1 and 1).
     -a, --analyze         Tries to automatically find an encoded message and its settings.